 Step 4: Plant separated roots around 2 to 3 inches deep in the soil and cover it lightly with a potting mix.
 Don’t compress the ground and allow it to aerate to prevent any root rot.

 Step 5: Water it thoroughly and ensure it gets proper partial sunlight.
 In a few weeks, further roots will develop, and plumosa should be able to sustain itself.

 Asparagus fern is an invasive plant.
 You should trim it regularly to keep its growth checked and remove any rotted or unsightly foliage, including infected plants.

-The regular pruning also encourages shoots and foliage growth.
-You shouldn't hesitate to remove any overgrown stem.
+Regular pruning also encourages shoots and foliage growth.
+You shouldn’t hesitate to remove any overgrown stem.
 You can also trim to give it a proper shape and design.

 It becomes more critical when you’re planting it indoors as you don’t want ferns’ rough appearance.
 Pinching off ferns tips encourages dense, bushy growth while you can cut the old and dry stem from the base.

 You should also remove any dead or yellowish fern stem to maintain the plant’s healthy green appearance.

 After you’ve planted plumosa fern, keeping it healthy is a priority.
 You don’t want pests or diseases to kill your newly grown fern bush.
 Here are some common problems and care tips related to plumosa fern.

 Why are the leaves on my asparagus fern turning yellow?